samyakgaur/Front-End-Web-Development-Workshop/ReadME.md

 This repository was used to explain web developent to first year engineering students.

-Basic codes to learn HTML and CSS
+Basic codes to learn HTML and CSS:

 - **zsg_display1.html** is the file which contains all the html tags with their attributes.